germanbisogno/cdp-utils/README.md

 #### User flow

-Finally, Lighthouse will produce a report showing the user flow similar to the following one, for more information about Lighthouse, please check [here](https://developer.chrome.com/docs/lighthouse/overview/)
+Finally, Lighthouse will produce a report showing the user flow similar to the following one.

+For more information about Lighthouse, please check [here](https://developer.chrome.com/docs/lighthouse/overview/).

 <p align="center">
   <img src="images/lighthouse-user-flow.png" />